MXZZ/Netgotchi/README.md

 # Netgotchi
 reversed pwnagotchi : Netgotchi lives to protect your network

 A small arduino .ino script with some great functions to detect intruders or breach in the network, it pings periodically the network and report if any new device.
 It also has a rudimental "Honeypot" functionality with a rudimental exposed service, once someone reach the honeypot it will trigger an alarm.
-Please contribuite!
+Please contribute to the repository via pull requests!

 # Requirements
 - ESP8266 ( any )
 - SSD1306 display ( ic version )
 - Usb cable
 - optional 3d printed parts ( from thingiverse.com)

+  or get an assembled one here on the (official shop *Ollestore* on Etsy)[ollestore.etsy.com]

 # How to use
 1. open .ino file , choose your subnet ( just change the value or add your own)